OCA/connector-magento/magentoerpconnect/doc/12_tutorial_customize.rst

 customization module, if that's not already done, you can go through the previous chapter: `Bootstrap your own customization module`_.

+We'll see how to map new fields on the imports, because there is currently no mappings for exports in the connector.

 A bit of theory
 ===============